mattermost/docs/source/install/self-managed-changelog.md

 ### Bug Fixes
  - Fixed an issue with ADA Accessibility where screen readers did not TAB to or read "This channel has guests" in the channel header bar.
- - Fixed an issue where the at-mention autosuggest of users was no longer grouped by channel membership status.
+ - Fixed an issue where the @mention autosuggest of users was no longer grouped by channel membership status.
- - Fixed an issue where the New Messages toast was not fully tappable in the mobile web view.
+ - Fixed an issue where the New Messages toast was not fully tappable in narrow view.
  - Fixed an issue where the shortcut modal for channel info showed ``ALT`` instead of ``SHIFT`` for Mac.
  - Fixed an issue where the **Help > Report a Problem** link was not hidden when a URL was not set for **System Console > Customization > Report a Problem**.
  - Fixed an issue with the timing of selector performance metrics.
  - Fixed an issue where the S3 **Test Connection** button deceptively failed unless the user pressed **Save** first.
- - Fixed an issue where Workspace Optimization did not load on subpath servers.
+ - Fixed an issue where Workspace Optimization did not load in the System Console on subpath servers.
- - Fixed an issue where an error was logged when ``SendEmailNotifications`` was not true.
+ - Fixed an issue where an error was logged when ``SendEmailNotifications`` was not set to ``true``.
  - Fixed an issue in X-Forwarded-For header parsing when no whitespaces between values are provided.

 ### config.json